 Loading...

-Sri Lanka requires instalment payers to settle their tax in four equal quarterly payments throughout the Year of Assessment, with a final balance payment after the year ends.
+Sri Lanka requires instalment payers to settle their tax in four quarterly payments throughout the Year of Assessment, with a final balance payment after the year ends.
+The due dates below are fixed; how each instalment amount is calculated depends on the Year of Assessment (see below).

 | Quarter | Period covered | Due date |